ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 `DELETE /api/2.0/ai/assignments/unassign`

-Unassign
+Clear an action&#39;s profile

-Removes the profile binding of an AI action.
-Does nothing when that slot is already empty.
+Clears the portal-wide binding of one AI action, after which the action falls back to the &#x60;Default&#x60; slot. &#x60;actionType&#x60; is required and may be sent in the body or as a query parameter.
+An action whose slot is already empty is not reported as an error - the call answers success either way, so it is safe to repeat.
+Clearing &#x60;Default&#x60; itself leaves the actions that relied on it unresolvable.

 #### Parameters